Skew characteristic polynomial of graphs and embedded graphs: 4 -term relations and knot invariants

-\\ Now, in the above expression of $\chi_{\Tilde{A}}(u)-\chi_{\Tilde{A}'}(u)$, expand the determinant in the first summand along the first column.
-Then, a straightforward calculation shows that the summands can be rearranged to form an expression that is exactly equal to the right-hand side of Eq.~(\ref{eq:1}). \end{proof}
+Now, consider an analogous procedure for $\chi_{\Tilde{A}}-\chi_{\Tilde{A}'}$: { } Now, in the above expression of $\chi_{\Tilde{A}}(u)-\chi_{\Tilde{A}'}(u)$, expand the determinant in the first summand along the first column.
+Then a~straightforward calculation shows that the summands can be rearranged to form an expression that is exactly equal to the right-hand side of equation~(\ref{eq:1}). \end{proof}

-As an immediate consequence of this theorem we obtain
+As an immediate consequence of this theorem, we obtain

-\begin{corollary} The skew characteristic polynomial $Q_C$ of chord diagrams satisfies the $4$-term relations, and is hence a weight system. \end{corollary}
+\begin{corollary} The skew characteristic polynomial $Q_C$ of chord diagrams satisfies the $4$-term relations and is hence a~weight system. \end{corollary}